alicata/pc3/readme.md

 * stream playback: pause, step-by-step, slow-down

 ## Upcoming Features
-* observation volumes to track event in regions of intereset
+* observation volumes to track events in regions of intereset
-* neural decoding for structure analysis / debugging
+* neural decoding for structure analysis and debugging
 * stream fusion or/and compression
-* improved probe installation on remote devices
+* improved probe installation

 ## Setup
 Run installation script,